wahaha303/ICCPlus/README.md

  - Added a feature to use multi-select as a requirement (ex.
 ID/ON#3).
  - Added a feature to change the order of points.
  - Added Global Settings Config: Auto-save, Check before delete, Dark Mode.
+ - Added a feature to Auto-save in local storage.
+ - Added requirements to check how many choices have been selected in rows/entire.
+ - Added a feature to set Border Color and Text Color in Filter design.
+ - Added a feature to apply a discount to all Choices within Groups.
+ - Added a feature to set the initial value of points applied when using Clean Activated.
+ - Added a feature to customize the color of each point text in the point bar.

 ## Fixed